 About – short version

 Welcome to Profit Moose!
-My real name is Brendan Ferguson.
-I am a 30 year old male from St Albert, Alberta.
-I have a masters degree in Mechanical Engineering and work for a large construction company.
+My real name is Brendan.
+I am a 31 year old male from St Albert, Alberta.
+I have a masters degree in Mechanical Engineering.
 I have a strange obsession with learning and I realized that I knew very little about personal finance beyond “save more”.
 So after finishing school I used my newfound free time to study investing.
 On this blog I’ve boiled down countless books, blogs, teachings, and hunches into what gets the best return for the least work.
 Sometimes I talk about non-finance things too.
 Join me in blazing a trail through the financial forest like the majestic moose!

 About – long version

 I first opened a bank account at the age of 7.
 And by that I mean my parents gave me $10 and put it in the bank under my name.
 Soon I discovered that the bank paid me for letting them hold my money.
 It was a magical thing to learn that money could be used to make more money.
 Growing up I was mesmerized by watching the interest payments slowly rise as I continued making deposits.
 Meanwhile my friends continued to spend everything on candy, clothes, and games.

 Attending university I continued my frugality, and limited my spending to when I knew it would directly affect my happiness.
 With this attitude, along with engineering internships in my summers, teaching assistantships, and receiving tuition support from my wonderful parents and grandparents, I managed to graduate debt free.